-- I can confirm that I have been given a copy of Leicestershire county council leaflet 'Helping young people with housing problems aged 16 and 17'. - I have had help to read the leaflet and have decided that I do not want to become 'Looked after' even though this may mean that I can't access the best support for my housing problems. - I have been given help to speak to someone who is independent and still don't want to become looked after. - I understand that a copy of my assessment will now be shared with the housing department and they will try to help me to find housing. - I understand that I will be responsible for paying for my accommodation and will need to claim benefits that I am entitled to. - I know that if I don't accept the accommodation that I am offered or break the rules this will affect my housing options.
+- I can confirm that I have been given a copy of Leicestershire county council leaflet 'Helping young people with housing problems aged 16 and 17'. - I have had help to read the leaflet and have decided that I do not want to become 'Looked after' even though this may mean that I can't access the best support for my housing problems. - I have been offered help to speak to someone who is independent and still don't want to become looked after. - I understand that a copy of my assessment will now be shared with the housing department and they will become responsible for funding my housing using housing benefit.